markusmarx/qtejdb/README.md

 </a>
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/markusmarx/qtejdb?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-QtEjdb ist based on ejdb.
-Ejdb is an embedded bson database.
-QtEjdb is completely build uppon Qt and ejdb.
-So you can store json or bson documents in collections and query them.
-QtEjdb serves a qtquickplugin to manage documents within qml.
+QtEjdb is an ejdb based embedded bson and json document store/ database.
+QtEjdb is completely build uppon Qt.
+Mein features are store and query documents in and from collections.
+QtEjdb serves a qtquickplugin to access documents from qml.

 ## Requirements